nitish2003git/nitish2003git/README.md

 - 👋 Hi, I’m @nitish2003git
-- 👀 I’m interested in ...full stack web development
+- 👀 I’m interested in ... full stack web development
-- 🌱 I’m currently learning ...MERN stack developing
+- 🌱 I’m currently learning ...
+MERN stack developing
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... web development projects
-- 📫 How to reach me ...nitishsaini604@gmail.com
+- 📫 How to reach me ... nitishsaini604@gmail.com

 <!---
 nitish2003git/nitish2003git is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.